The Corporate Tax Planning Law Review: United Kingdom

 The dividend exemption and the SSE, alongside the lack of withholding tax on dividends and the UK's extensive tax treaty network, have made the UK a popular jurisdiction for group holding companies.

-The UK's controlled foreign companies (CFC) regime, which taxes certain undistributed profits of non-UK subsidiaries of a UK company (at the corporation tax rate), at first sight seems inconsistent with a territorial tax system, but in fact the CFC regime is not intended to catch profits that arise naturally outside the UK.
-Although the rules are complex, their intention is to target profits that have been artificially diverted from the UK.
-See further discussion below on the finance company exemption to the CFC rules.
+The UK's controlled foreign companies (CFC) regime, which taxes certain undistributed profits of non-UK subsidiaries of a UK company (at the corporation tax rate), at first sight seems inconsistent with a territorial tax system, but the CFC regime is not intended to catch profits that arise naturally outside the UK.
+Although the rules are complex, their intention is to target profits that are artificially diverted from the UK.

 Real estate investment trusts

 Since 2007, the UK's real estate investment trust (REIT) regime has enabled qualifying companies to elect to be treated as REITs.
-The conditions for qualification include UK residence, stock market listing, diversity of ownership and a requirement that three-quarters of the assets and profits of the company (or group) are attributable to its property rental business.
+The conditions for qualification have been relaxed and simplified, with effect from April 2022, to increase the attractiveness of the UK as a location for property investment.
+From April 2022, the conditions for qualification will include UK residence, stock market listing (unless institutional investors hold at least 70 per cent of the ordinary share capital in the REIT), diversity of ownership, and a requirement that three-quarters of the assets and profits of the company (or group) are attributable to its property rental business.

 Patent box regime

-Until 30 June 2016, the UK had a patent box regime that allowed an arm's-length return on intellectual property held in the UK to qualify for a reduced tax rate of 10 per cent, even if all the associated research and development (R&D) was done outside the UK.
-In light of BEPS Action 5, although IP that was already in the patent box on 30 June 2016 continues to benefit from the old rules for five years, other patent income qualifies only to the extent it is generated by R&D activities of the UK company itself, or by R&D outsourced to third parties.
-Acquired IP and IP generated by R&D outsourced to associates are no longer eligible for the patent box.
+The UK patent box regime allows an arm's-length return on intellectual property (IP) held in the UK to qualify for a reduced corporation tax rate of 10 per cent.
+In light of the OECD's Action Plan on Base Erosion and Profit Shifting (BEPS) Action 5, patent income qualifies only to the extent that there is a nexus between the research and development (R&D) activity of the company and the tax benefit derived from the patent box regime.
+The nexus requirement means that IP must be generated by R&D activities of the UK company itself or by R&D outsourced to third parties.
+Acquired IP and IP generated by R&D outsourced to associates are not eligible for the patent box.

 Where IP has been generated from a combination of 'good' and 'bad' expenditure, a fraction of the patent income qualifies for the patent box.

-After the end of the Brexit transition period, a further relaxation of the new rules may be possible: departure from the EU might enable the UK to treat all R&D outsourcing within the UK as 'good' expenditure, without fear of violating EU Treaty freedoms.
+Now that the UK has left the EU, a further relaxation of the new rules might be possible; the UK might, for instance, decide to treat all R&D outsourcing within the UK as 'good' expenditure.

 If a UK company is financed by subscribing for shares, there are no tax consequences for the share subscription but no tax deduction for dividends paid on the shares.
-The UK does not impose any withholding tax on dividends paid by UK companies, other than dividends derived from the tax-exempt business of a UK REIT (see above), or flow-through distributions of interest paid by a listed investment trust.
+The UK does not impose any withholding tax on dividends paid by UK companies, other than dividends derived from the tax-exempt business of a UK REIT (see above).

 A repurchase of shares (although not a redemption of redeemable shares) in a UK-incorporated company may be subject to stamp duty at the rate of 0.5 per cent.